arcus-azure/arcus.security/docs/preview/features/secret-store/named-secret-providers.md

 ## Retrieving a named secret provider

-Now that the named environment variables secret provider is registered, we should be able to retrieve this provider somewhere else in the application.
+Now that the named environment variables secret provider is registered, we are able to retrieve this provider in our application.
 Normally, you inject the `ISecretProvider` in your application service and accesses the secrets, but now you'll have to inject the `ISecretStore` interface to access the specific secret store operations.

 ```csharp